 4.- Accountability mechanisms enable the continuous review and improvement of public policies.

 strengthen domestic and foreign demand for innovative products, services,

 increase the availability and applicability of knowledge aimed at innovation.

-Stakeholders: Higher education institutions, research
+Stakeholders: Higher education institutions, research centers and businesses.

 3.- Strengthening Business Innovation

 fortify the core of businesses and public entities which demand the generation

 of innovative ideas and solutions for the market.